mlochbaum/BQN/commentary/problems.md

 Evaluating a derived function does a lot of work that often can't be connected with any particular source location.
 This is why stack traces don't dig into tacit functions, for now at least.
 For the interactive side of debugging, `•Show` is so powerful in tacit code that I'm not sure this is even an issue, but it's still worth keeping in mind if BQN adds a more traditional debugger.
 And it's troublesome for implementers, who tend to rely on stepping through opcodes.

 ### No access to fast high-precision sum
-Fold has a specific order of application, which must be used for `` +` ``.
+Fold has a specific order of application, which must be used for `+´`.
 But other orders can be both faster and more precise (in typical cases) by enabling greater parallelism.
+This is exposed by `•math.Sum`, but arithmetic in a system function is ugly.
 Generally ties into the question of providing precision control for a program: it could be fixed by a flag that enables BQN to optimize as long as the results will be at least as precise (relative to the same program in infinite precision) as the spec.
-Absent this feature it will probably be provided with `•math.Sum`.

 ### No one right way to check if a value is an array
 The mathematical approach is `0<≡𝕩`, which can be slow without runtime support, while the efficient approach is `0=•Type𝕩`, which is ugly and uses a system function for something that has nothing at all to do with the system.
 These are minor flaws, but programmers shouldn't have to hesitate about which one they want to use.